sudo-rickroll/END-2.0/S3/README.md

 ## Model Breakdown and Process Statistics

-The model/architecture used for this prediction has the following structure:</br>
+The model/architecture used for this prediction has the following structure :</br>

 ![Model Flowchart](https://user-images.githubusercontent.com/65642947/119257657-de828c80-bbe3-11eb-901a-0e631e81cf71.png)